SoyeeDst/docker_confluent/README.md

 Confluent Docker containers are up and running now on host 192.168.99.104
 ```

-It is worth noting the Docker Host will be the ending output that gives us that the address information we can go to communicate with the containers.
+Worth noting the Docker host IP address would be given for later reference which performs as the delegation of all the exchange between the containers and outside world.

-Go to check the containers status to ensure the services to be healthy
+Go to check the containers status to ensure the services to be healthy.

 ```
 OH-jund-MBP:docker_kafka_platform jund$ eval $(docker-machine env confluent)